 Contents: Gradual ND2 filter (P121L) with hard-edged transition; Gradual ND4 filter (P121M) with hard-edged transition; Gradual ND8 filter (P121S) with soft-edged transition; P-Series filter holder (M size)

 The winner of Digital Camera's Best on Test, Great Value and Gold Awards – all within a single group test – Cokin’s Gradual ND Kit is an excellent choice for those wishing to step up their landscape photography without breaking the bank.
-Comprising of a P-series holder that fits on the front of your lens, plus three ND filters, each with a different effect, this kit will help you balance the exposure in a scene from top to bottom.
+Comprising a P-series holder that fits on the front of your lens, plus three ND filters, each with a different effect, this kit will help you balance the exposure in a scene from top to bottom.
 Just make sure to grab an adapter ring that'll fit your specific lens too.

 6. Lensbaby Spark